Ex-Assam CM Bhumidhar Barman dies at 91 | Politics

 Barman was a minister in both Hiteswar Saikia and Tarun Gogoi governments, holding important portfolios like Health, Education and Revenue, among others.

-The seven-term MLA was first elected to the Assam Assembly in 1967, as per the official records.
+Barman, a seven-term MLA, was first elected to the Assam Assembly in 1967, as per the official records.

 He represented Borkhetry in the Nalbari district for four terms.